RUMgroup/Home/index.md

 ***R resources***

-For those new to R, we have developed a set of Introduction to R notes.
+For those new to R, we have developed a set of [Introduction to R notes](https://github.com/RUMgroup/introduction_2_R)